JohnBracken/CleaningDataCourse_FinalAssignment/CodeBook.md

+# Part 1:  Variable names and definitions

 *The following code book describes the variables and the data in the tidy dataset for this assignment and also an outline of the transformations and steps that were taken to produce the tidy dataset.
 This work evaluates the average motion signals obtained from a study of 30 volunteers.
 Each volunteer wore a cellphone to measure motion data parameters while performing various motion activities.*

-## Part 1:  Variable names and definitions.

 ** Subject: **  A number used to identify a volunteer who used a cellphone